flibbertigibbet/blue-pi/README.md

 For Bluetooth connectivity, I put a Bluetooth Arduino atop the 3pi and connected the serial lines, with the Arduino programmed to simply pass along commands.

+To steer with the accelerometer, hold the device sideways.
+Tilt it forward or back to drive forward or reverse; degree of tilt controls speed.
+Tilt left or right to change direction.